MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sac-support-lifecycle.md

 > The latest Semi-Annual Channel version is always in the Security and Critical Updates servicing phase.
 If you encounter a code defect that warrants a critical update, you must have the latest Semi-Annual Channel version installed to receive a fix.
 All other supported Semi-Annual Channel versions are only eligible to receive security updates.
 Microsoft recommends updating your deployment to the latest version before support for your current version expires.

 ## Version history
-The following table illustrates the release cycle overlap for the Semi-Annual Channel releases.
-The following dates are for illustration purposes and do not represent actual or expected release dates.
+The following table illustrates the version history and support dates for the SAC releases.

 Version|Availability Date|Support End Date
 --- | --- | ---